hijknight/rock-paper-scissors/README.md

 ## Contributing

 We welcome contributions!
-If you'd like to improve the library, follow these steps:
+Follow these steps to contribute:

-1. Fork the repository.
+1. Fork this repository.
-2. Create a branch for your changes.
+2. Create a new branch for your feature or bug fix.
-3. Make your edits and commit your changes.
+3. Commit your changes and push them to your fork.
-4. Open a pull request.
+4. Open a pull request describing your changes.

-For suggestions or feature requests, open an issue, and let us know how we can improve.
+For feature requests or feedback, please open an issue on the GitHub repository.

 ---

 ## License

 This project is distributed under the MIT License.
-See the `LICENSE` file for more information.
+See the `LICENSE` file for more details.